jonfairbanks/Halbert/README.md

 ### Environment Variables
-Additional ENV variables can be passed when starting Docker with the -e flag and then accessed within scripts as process.env.<ENV_VARIABLE_NAME>
+Additional ENV variables can be passed when starting Docker with the **-e** flag and then accessed within scripts as process.env.ENV_VARIABLE_NAME
-Example: `-e ENV_VARIABLE_NAME='My Variable'``
+Example: `-e ENV_VARIABLE_NAME='My Variable'`

 ### Exposing Directories
-Directories within the Docker container can be exposed to the local machine with the -v flag.
+Directories within the Docker container can be exposed to the local machine with the **-v** flag.
 Example: `-v /usr/src/hubot:/hubot (<docker path>:<local machine path>)`

 ### Exposing Ports
-Docker ports can be exposed to extend functionality, such as with webhooks, using the -p flag.
+Docker ports can be exposed to extend functionality, such as with webhooks, using the **-p** flag.
 Example: `-p 8080:8080 (<External Port>:<Internal Docker Port>)`